-Some types of hearings only allow affidavit testimony with an 8-page limit on how much testimony you can provide. in the hearing is only 15 minutes long.
-Beware, it can decide your future.
+Some types of hearings only allow affidavit testimony with an 8-page limit on how much testimony you can provide.
+The hearing is only 15 minutes long.
+Beware, it can decide your future!

 Help Is On The Way

 It’s easy to fall prey to denial and take no action.
-Don’t let that be you.
-If you don’t take any action, the court will rule in favor of your spouse.
-This will have bad consequences for you, both short-term and long-term.
+Don’t let that be you!
+If you don’t take any action, the court could rule in favor of your spouse.
+This can have bad consequences for you, both short-term and long-term.

 Call us now at 843-474-4000 or click here for immediate help.